literacy rate in india

 current Literacy rate in india

-India has made considerable progress in improving literacy levels over the decades, yet the journey toward universal literacy is far from complete.
-According to the most recent data from the National Statistical Office (NSO) 2017–18 survey, the literacy rate in India stands at 77.7%.
-This figure reflects achievements and ongoing challenges in the country’s education landscape.
+India has made significant progress in raising literacy levels, but the road to universal literacy is still long.
+According to the latest data from the National Statistical Office (NSO) 2017-18 survey, the literacy rate in India is 77.7%.
+This number shows the successes and the ongoing challenges in the country’s education system.

 Gender Gap